|

 Once you are home with your cones, place the green ones to one side somewhere warm but out of direct sunlight to give them time to dry and open.
 This will take some weeks.
 In the meantime, you will need to prise out the seeds from your brown cones.

 Do not be disheartened if you experience difficulties with your Giant Redwood seedlings.
-I have grown hundreds so far yet I still have many that do not germinate, and have only just got to the stage of feeling confident about keeping alive those that have germinated through the first few months of their growth!
+I have grown hundreds so far yet I still have many that do not germinate, and it took several years to get to the stage of feeling confident about keeping them alive through the first few months of their growth.

 A baby Dawn with seed case still attached |